 In today’s urban environments, pollution is an unavoidable reality, with harmful pollutants present in the air we breathe and the water we use.
 While we’re aware of the detrimental effects of pollution on our skin and overall health, its impact on our hair is often overlooked.
-However, exposure to environmental pollutants can have profound consequences for hair health, leading to a range of issues such as dryness, breakage, and scalp irritation.

-In this article, we’ll delve into the five significant impacts of pollution on hair health, explore the underlying mechanisms at play, and provide practical tips to minimize damage and maintain healthy, vibrant locks in polluted environments.
+In this article, we’ll delve into the five significant impacts of pollution on hair health, explore the underlying mechanisms at play, and provide practical tips to minimize damage and maintain healthy, vibrant hair in polluted environments.

 1. Dryness and Brittle Hair